ReSurfEMG/learning/best_practices.md

 # Best practices

-This document might also have been titled 'how to work well with others, through code.'
-The truth is that that code is very similar to writing.
-There are a lot of ways to say things and get your point across, but some more elegant than others.
-It doesn't actually matter very much if you are not elegant, so long as others (both people and computers) understand you.
-Unfortuntely, there are a few mistakes that can make this very difficult.
+This document could also have been titled 'how to work well with others, through Python code.'
+The truth is that that coding, whether in Python or any other language, is very similar to writing.
+There are a lot of ways to say things and get your point across, but some more way elegant than others.
+It doesn't actually matter very much if you are not elegant, so long as others (both people and computers) can understand you.
+Unfortuntely, there are a few mistakes that can make this very difficult or even impossible.
 Therefore, a few reccomendations: